WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Kinodynamic TPG (kTPG)

-We use the example in~\Cref{fig:method_overview} to show a single iteration of this process.
-Each iteration begins by selecting an agent to replan, following the selection rule in~\cref{method:solve_order}; in this case, $a_2$ is selected.
-We define a Type-2 edge as \emph{satisfied} if the reserved intervals at its associated vertices do not overlap and the visiting order is preserved.
+\cref{alg:ktpg} summarizes the overall procedure of \planner.
+Using the example in~\cref{fig:method_overview}, we illustrate a single iteration of this process.
+Each iteration begins by selecting an agent to refine its speed profile, following the selection rule in~\cref{method:solve_order}; in this case, $a_2$ is selected.
+We define a Type-2 edge as \emph{satisfied} if the reserved intervals at its associated vertices do not overlap and the visiting precedence is preserved.
 Otherwise, it is \emph{conflicting}.
 All Type-2 edges in our example are conflicting in this iteration.
-We then generate a speed profile for $a_2$ from its first to last \emph{unlocked} vertex, i.e., vertices without any incoming conflicting edges, using the method in~\cref{sec:SSP}.
+We then generate a speed profile for $a_2$ from its first to last \emph{unlocked} vertex, i.e., those vertices without any incoming conflicting edges, using the method in~\cref{sec:SSP}.
 These vertices are shown as dark green circles in \Cref{fig:method_overview} (b).
 Next, we identify the conflicting edges originating from these unlocked vertices (i.e., the red edge in \Cref{fig:method_overview} (b)).
 We use the generated speed profile to derive a split time for the target vertex (here, C2) and update the reserved intervals for both agents accordingly so that the intervals no longer overlap (see~\cref{method:conflict_edge}).
 This update allows us to satisfy a conflicting edge and unlock additional vertices of other agents, as shown in \Cref{fig:method_overview} (c).
 In the next iteration, we use the newly unlocked vertices to satisfy more Type-2 edges by selecting another agent and updating its speed profile.
-This process repeats until all Type-2 edges are satisfied, at which point we get complete, collision-free speed profiles for all agents.
+This process repeats until all Type-2 edges are satisfied, at which point we have complete, collision-free speed profiles for all agents.